spacetelescope/bibcat/README.md

 # BibCat
 Bibcat classifies astronomical journal papers into multiple paper categories.
 The primary categories are "science", "mention", "data-influenced", and "ignore".
+This project is a work in progress.

 ## Development Workflow
 There are two main branches for bibcat work: